weisses1/weisses1.github.io/index.md

 -Resides in LaCrosse, WI<br>
 -Teacher for 10 years<br>
--In school for Data Analytics Associates Degree<br>
--Working full time at Menards as an Assistant Manager
+-Full time at Menards as an Assistant Manager

 ---